datalorax/site/content/post/2018-06-08-peeking-behind-the-curtain-with-slidex.md

 ![](../2018-06-08-peeking-behind-the-curtain-with-slidex_files/img/yihui-comment.png)

 Overall, it's honestly been a little bit overwhelming, but also so much fun.
-It's the first time I've build something that has really gotten people excited.
+It's the first time I've built something that has really gotten people excited.
 I hope to see {slidex} grow over time with input from the community.

 # Peeking behind the curtain
 A common sentiment from a those tweets - as well as the interactions I've had offline with others - is the feeling that something magical is happening.
 So I wanted to use this post to basically show what is happening, and that it's actually not nearly as complicated as it probably seems.